Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: A stochastic coordinate proximal gradient algorithm

 In the sequel we also consider the following assumption related to well-alignment (subspace quality): \begin{assumption} At each iteration $k$ our subspace selection $U_{k}$ is well-aligned for some fixed $\alpha \in (0,1)$ with probability at least $1-\delta$, with $\delta \in (0,1)$, independently of the filtration $\mathcal{F}_{k}:=\{U_{0},\cdots,U_{k-1}\}$. \end{assumption}

-Fortunately, the random matrices theory \cite{Mah:16} provides us many examples of classes of matrices that are probabilistic well-aligned.
-Below we discuss some classes of such matrices: random orthogonal matrices and Johnson-Lindenstrauss matrices (see also \cite{CarRob:21,Mah:16}).
+{Fortunately, the random matrices theory \cite{Mah:16} provides us many examples of classes of matrices that are probabilistic well-aligned.
+Below we discuss some classes of such matrices: e.g., scaled sampling matrices, Johnson-Lindenstrauss matrices and others (see also \cite{CarRob:21,Mah:16,Shao:22}).}